G-Node/nix/Win32.md

    - Obtain sources from git (https://github.com/G-Node/nix)
    - Create build folder (e.g. nix/build)
    - Run CMake: `> cmake .. -G"Visual Studio 12 Win64"`
+   - Open "nix.sln" with Visual Studio, go to "Configuration Manager" and set config to "Release" and build the solution

+   or

    - Build via CMake: `> cmake --build . --config Release`

-   - If all went well exectue the tests: `> ctest .`
+   - If all went well exectue the tests: `> ctest .` and `Release\TestRunner.exe`

 **Troubleshooting**:

-   - If you get "'cl' is not recognized as internal or external command..." make sure vc++ bin dir is added to PATH
+   - If you get "'cl' is not recognized as internal or external command..." make sure VC++ bin dir is added to PATH
    - If you get include file(s) not found errors look for "vcvars*.bat" file, e.g. "vcvars32.bat" and execute it once
    - If you have problems compiling boost for BOOST_ROOT not being found or "access denied" errors, create a batch file with set BOOST_ROOT=C:\Users\B\opt\boost\